CDX-301 is our zeaxanthin pharmaceutical candidate for macular degeneration.

-Zeaxanthin has a mechanism of action and excellent safety profile similar to astaxanthin, however, it accumulates in the human eye through uptake by a unique retinal receptor, providing protection against blue light, oxidative damage, and related inflammation that occurs in macular degeneration.
+Zeaxanthin has a mechanism of action and excellent safety profile similar to astaxanthin, but it accumulates in the human eye through uptake by a unique retinal receptor, providing protection against blue light, oxidative damage, and related inflammation that occurs in macular degeneration.
 Pre-clinical and clinical studies with zeaxanthin have demonstrated proof-of-concept for the treatment of macular disorders.

 Zeaxanthin and Lower Oxidative Stress